ktocdev/gps2/docs/systems/phase2.5/system-1-personality-trait-influences.md

 - "Guinea pig prefers the familiar corner of the cage"
 - "Guinea pig takes time to adjust to the changes"

-**Independence → Solo Activity Reactions**:
+**Boldness → Stress/Change Reactions**:

-**High Independence**:
+**High Boldness**:
-- "Guinea pig contentedly entertains itself"
+- "Guinea pig confidently investigates the change!"
-- "Guinea pig seems perfectly happy alone"
+- "Guinea pig seems unfazed by the disruption"
-- "Guinea pig enjoys peaceful solitary time"
+- "Guinea pig bravely approaches the new situation"

-**Low Independence**:
+**Low Boldness**:
-- "Guinea pig looks around hopefully for company"
+- "Guinea pig retreats to the hideout nervously"
-- "Guinea pig wheeks softly, seeking attention"
+- "Guinea pig watches cautiously from a safe distance"
-- "Guinea pig seems happiest with interaction"
+- "Guinea pig needs time to adjust to the changes"

 ## Future System Influences (Phase 3-5)